Robust discrete choice models with t-distributed kernel errors: Related work

-Robustness has received limited attention in multinomial choice analysis. \citet{dubey2020generalized} present the first multinomial robit (MNR) model, i.e. a multinomial choice model defined through a t-distributed kernel error with an estimable DOF. \citet{dubey2020generalized} make a strong empirical case to adopt the MNR model over the multinomial probit (MNP) model.
+To the best of our knowledge, only three studies formulate robust multinomial choice models using heavy-tailed distributions. \citet{dubey2020generalized} present the first multinomial robit (MNR) model, i.e. a multinomial choice model defined through a t-distributed kernel error with an estimable DOF. \citet{dubey2020generalized} make a strong empirical case to adopt the MNR model over the multinomial probit (MNP) model.
 First, the estimates of the MNP model are inconsistent, if the kernel errors in the data generating process are heavy-tailed.
-Second, the robustness of MNR results in superior in-sample fit and out-of-sample predictive ability for class-imbalanced data sets.
-In another study, \citet{peyhardi2020robustness} formulates an MNR model in the context of generalised linear models and shows that MNR can help in identifying artificial aspects of the design of stated preference experiments.
+Second, the robustness of MNR results in superior in-sample fit and out-of-sample predictive ability for class-imbalanced datasets.
+Furthermore, \citet{peyhardi2020robustness} formulates a MNR model in the context of generalised linear models and shows that MNR can help in identifying artificial aspects in the design of stated preference experiments.
+Finally, \citet{benoit2016outlier} devise a multinomial choice model, in which utility differences follow a symmetric and heavy-tailed multivariate Laplace distribution.
+Using simulated and real data, the authors show that their proposed model is less sensitive to outliers than MNP.